ae4sri/329groupproject/README.md

 ## How to Run

 Assuming node.js is installed, simply download the repository, enter the directory for it in your command line, run `npm install`, and then run
-`npm run dev` to host a local copy of the website.
+`npm start` to run a local copy of the website.

 Credits can all be found on the website in the "About" page.